Quick Tour of Time Series Forecasting

 Versioned data

-• In our forecasting examples, we have assumed the data are never revised (or have simply ignored revisions, and used data as_of today)
+So far: data never revised (or simply ignored revisions, as_of today)

 Important